Skip to Content

 Covington Wrongful Death Attorneys

-Wrongful death in Kentucky is a death that results from a wrongful act or neglect by another person.
-When a death like this occurs, the deceased person’s personal representative may file a wrongful death claim.
-While a wrongful death claim is similar in nature to a personal injury claim, the person who was injured—and died from those injuries—is no longer able to bring their case to court, so another person must do so on behalf of the deceased with the help of our Covington wrongful death attorneys.
+Wrongful death in Kentucky occurs when a person dies due to the wrongful act or neglect of another individual or entity.
+When this happens, the personal representative of the deceased may file a wrongful death claim.
+While a wrongful death claim is similar to a personal injury case, the deceased can no longer bring the case to court, so another party steps in on their behalf.
+Our wrongful death attorney in Covington can support you through this difficult process.

-A wrongful death lawsuit asserts that the victim’s death was due to negligence or another unjust action on the part of the person or entity being sued.
-The defendant’s wrongful conduct in the case must have created a direct series of events that led to the death.
-The victim’s survivors are entitled to monetary damages because of those actions.
-In its simplest form, wrongful death occurs as a direct result of the wrongful act of another person or entity and includes but is not limited to:
+A wrongful death lawsuit asserts that the loss of life resulted from negligence or another unjust action by the defendant.
+The wrongful conduct must have created a direct series of events that led to the death.
+The victim's survivors can seek monetary damages due to those actions.

 • Negligence